 - Community-Based PGY1 Program: 2, NMS matching #262315

 It will be approximately $47,476 for PGY1 residents.
 Residents are also offered a benefits package – details will be provided upon request or when interviews are offered.

 Will I have to work holidays?

-Yes, each resident will work a maximum of three holidays throughout the year.
+Yes, each resident will work at least two and a maximum of three holidays throughout the year.
 These will be assigned.
 If a resident cannot work their holiday, they will need to negotiate a trade with the other resident.

 When is the application due?

 The application, curriculum vitae, college transcripts, three letters of recommendation and a letter of intent must all be submitted by January 6 via the PhORCAS system (Pharmacy Online Residency Centralized Application).
 Interviews are planned to begin mid-January and throughout February.